nateberkopec/dotcom/_posts/2015-7-22-secrets-to-speedy-ruby-apps-on-heroku.md

 Asset responses of most Ruby servers are *fast*.
 Like, 10-15ms per request fast out-of-the-box.
 And they’re usually very plentiful - you could have 5-10 asset requests per actual web request.
 See where I’m going here?
 If your actual HTML response takes 1000ms (unacceptably slow), but the page also makes 10 asset requests for, say, images and CSS, NewRelic averages all of those requests together and will report your overall server response time as just 110ms!
 Yikes!
 That’s going to hide the fact that our site is actually quite slow!

-You *must* exclude the assets directory from NewRelic’s tracking to get accurate average server response metrics - you can do this in it’s provided YAML configuration file.
+You *must* exclude the assets directory from NewRelic’s tracking to get accurate average server response metrics - you can do this in its provided YAML configuration file.

 Unfortunately, you cannot exclude asset requests from Heroku’s metrics page.